 The following guest post was written by my friend, Ali Shapiro.
-I hope her thoughts empower you take ownership of your health and take on a new “Boss” mindset.
-Enjoy.
+I hope her thoughts empower you to take ownership of your health and take on a new “Boss” mindset.
+Enjoy!

 Twelve years ago, after years of unsuccessfully trying to lose weight and use medications for acne, allergies, depression and Irritable Bowel Syndrome, I enrolled in a holistic health school and found Functional Medicine.

 Over the next couple of years, I resolved symptoms I thought were life sentences.
 I traded medication for a whole foods, gluten-free diet.
 I redefined healthy as feeling alive, not just free of disease.
 I began to understand that, at the age of 13, after being diagnosed with cancer, I unconsciously lowered the bar on expectations for my body.